KShebek/cbe504/main.typ

 Now to put it all together:
 $ dif H =  m hat(C)_"P " dif T +  V (1-alpha T) dif P+ sum_j accent(H,macron)_j dif n_j. $<eq:dif_h>
 Here, we have chosen to use the specific heat capacity, $accent(C,hat)_"P "$, in place of an extensive heat capacity since the former is a more natural property to measure.
-Assuming the density of the fluid is uniform, the mass can be determined quite easily from $m = rho V$ as well.
+The mass can be determined quite easily from $m = rho V$ as well, which is typically easier to measure.

 Plugging the above expression into #ref(<eq:dH_batch>) results in
 $